meilisearch/docs-searchbar.js/README.md

 Here is a basic [HTML file](scripts/playground.html) used in the playground of this repository.

-As a more concrete example, you can [check out the configuration](https://github.com/meilisearch/vuepress-plugin-meilisearch/blob/bf2210e131eb5630f632d514f35710ee6576ec7a/MeiliSearchBox.vue#L64) applied in the MeiliSearch plugin for Vuepress.
+As a more concrete example, you can [check out the configuration](https://github.com/meilisearch/vuepress-plugin-meilisearch/blob/bf2210e131eb5630f632d514f35710ee6576ec7a/MeiliSearchBox.vue#L64) applied in the MeiliSearch plugin for VuePress.

 #### Styling <!-- omit in toc -->